Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/Homo/Alien_Encounters_Cross_Culture/Medium_Independent/Physics/Geometric_Resolution/The_Vacuum_Coupling_Model_Epistemic10.md

   — The triadic structural invariant derived
   — The full derivation chain in auditable form
   — The boundary problem and calibration status
+  — The observational resolution constraint
+    (elevated to first-class epistemic status
+    in Version 5 — see Part IV and Part V)
   — The identity principle and generalization
   — The coherence optimization operating register
   — Fully self-contained